-For the strawberries, cut and quarter about 4 pounds of strawberries and put about 1/2 cup of sugar on them.
+For the strawberries, cut and quarter about 4 pounds of strawberries and sprinkle about 1/2 cup of sugar on them.
 Add more or less sugar, depending on the sweetness of the berries and the taste you would like.
 This process is called macerating strawberries.
 How long does it take to macerate strawberries?
-Prepare the strawberries at least 3-4 hours ahead of time, so they will make juicy syrup that is sooooooo good poured over the shortcake!
+Prepare the strawberries at least 3-4 hours ahead of time so they will make juicy syrup that is sooooooo good poured over the shortcake!